-As a pediatric psychologist specializing in evidence-based treatment, I am firmly committed to providing and educating about evidence-based practice for mental health care.
+As a pediatric psychologist, I am firmly committed to providing and educating about evidence-based care.
 I enjoy partnering with patients and families in a way that recognizes the patient as a whole person interacting with larger systems, including family, school and community.
+I treat obsessive-compulsive disorders (OCD), body-focused repetitive behaviors, anxiety and tic disorders.
+Additionally, I provide services to address psychiatric concerns for individuals with autism spectrum disorder (ASD), Fragile X and other developmental disabilities.
+I specialize in exposure-based and family-based behavioral interventions, as well as social skills development.

-I love watching patients develop and build on the skills and abilities they already have to tolerate challenges and grow through periods of distress.
+I love watching patients develop and build on their skills and abilities to manage challenges and grow through periods of distress.
+I want those I work with to believe they can do hard things.

 My research has focused on factors that contribute to the maintenance of obsessive-compulsive and related disorders.
-I am interested in translational science and understanding the need for quality in different levels of care.
-Currently, I am working on projects related to the effective implementation of exposure and response prevention in pediatric populations and factors associated with accessing higher levels of care for patients with ASD and developmental disabilities.
+I am interested in translational science and efforts to increase the provision of high-quality care, including the effective implementation of exposure and response prevention in pediatric populations.
+I also participate in research that addresses emotion dysregulation in autistic youth.

 In my free time, I enjoy being with family, traveling to see friends, finding new restaurants and spending time with my cat.